ReetamBG/js-calculator/README.md

 ## To Improve
 - Add keyboard input support
 - Replace `eval()` with a safer expression parser
-- Add more complex operations
+- Add more complex 2operations